hpc/charliecloud/doc/ch-image.rst

    token if needed, e.g. when transitioning from asking if a layer exists to uploading its content.

-   The distinction between Charliecloud's anonymous mode and authenticated modes is that it will only ask for anonymous tokens in anonymous mode and authenticated tokens in authenticated mode.
+   The distinction between Charliecloud’s anonymous mode and authenticated modes is that it will only ask for anonymous tokens in anonymous mode and authenticated tokens in authenticated mode.
 That is, anonymous mode does involve an authentication procedure to obtain a token, but this "authentication" is done anonymously.
-(Yes, it's confusing.)
+(Yes, it’s confusing.)

    Registries also often reply HTTP 401 when an image does not exist, rather than the seemingly more correct HTTP 404 Not Found.
-This is to avoid information leakage about the existence of images the client is not allowed to pull, and it's why Charliecloud never says an image simply does not exist.
+This is to avoid information leakage about the existence of images the client is not allowed to pull, and it’s why Charliecloud never says an image simply does not exist.